 In the case of underground parking garages, the rapid change in wireless signal quality can significantly impact mobile voice communication.
 Issues like slow data transmission speeds and unstable connections may arise.
 For instance, when a user engaged in a business call enters an underground garage, there’s a high possibility that the call will drop.
 It will take considerable time to resume the call, causing significant inconvenience and a poor user experience.

-In the case of , the network's inability to quickly recognize changes of the UE state/location may degrade entertainment services experience such as VR gaming.
+In the case of elevator, the network's inability to quickly recognize changes of the UE state/location may degrade entertainment services experience such as VR gaming.
 Imagine a user wearing a VR headset, when he/she enters an elevator, service data flow of VR gaming may be interrupted for a few seconds.
 Such service interruption undermines the continuity of the VR gaming experience.

-The primary cause of poor service experiences in the is that the wireless signal is easily blocked or reflected by obstacles in these environments (e.g., underground garages, ), resulting in weakened signal strength.
+The primary cause of poor service experiences in the deep indoor areas is that the wireless signal is easily blocked or reflected by obstacles in these environments (e.g., underground garages, elevators), resulting in weakened signal strength.

-Consequently, in order to improve service experience in these , 6G operator are anticipated to use specific approaches to minimize the service interruption when the UE is in the .
+Consequently, in order to improve service experience in these deep indoor areas, 6G operator are anticipated to use specific approaches to minimize the service interruption when the UE is in the deep indoor area.

 5.x.2 Pre-conditions

-Operator X determines some (e.g., the underground parking garage X, Y, elevators and carriages of the high-speed train) in its 6G network through field measurements or statistical information (e.g., during the deployment stage).
-When the 6G network knows the UE is in the , the network node takes actions to minimize the service interruption in order to improve users’ service experience.
+Operator X determines some deep indoor area (e.g., the underground parking garage X, elevator Y, elevators and carriages of the high-speed train) in its 6G network through field measurements or statistical information (e.g., during the deployment stage).
+When the 6G network knows the UE is in the deep indoor area, the network node takes actions to minimize the service interruption in order to improve users’ service experience.